AFLplusplus/LibAFL/crates/libafl_libfuzzer/README.md

 This standalone library is _not_ compatible with Rust targets; you must instead use the crate-based dependency.
 This is due to potential symbol conflict between your harness and the fuzzer runtime, which is resolved by additional build steps provided in the `libafl_libfuzzer` crate itself.

+#### Troubleshooting

+To build the `libafl_libfuzzer` runtime directly, you must have working symbolic links in your LibAFL git repository.
+You can enable this with `git config core.symlinks true`.
+If you see problems related to the `Cargo.toml` file containing only a path, this is your problem.
+Enable symlinks and checkout or re-clone the LibAFL repository.

 ## Flags